3logic/apollo-cassandra/README.md

 ## API

-Complete API definition is available on <a href="http://apollo.3logic.it/Apollo.html" target="_blank">3logic website</a>.
+Complete API definition is available on the <a href="http://apollo.3logic.it" target="_blank">3logic website</a>.
-Anyway you can generate documentation cloning this project and launching `grunt doc`
+Anyway, you can generate the documentation by cloning this project and launching `grunt doc`

 ## Test